-Myth: People who do complete suicide just do it; they do not talk about it.
+Myth: People who do die from suicide just do it; they do not talk about it.

-Fact: People who complete suicide have generally given clues to their friends and family of their intentions.
+Fact: People who die by suicide have generally given clues to their friends and family of their intentions.
 These clues are often not understood or not taken seriously.